sovware/directorist/readme.txt

 == Themes ==

-Directorist Business Directory offers cost-effective premium [Themes](https://directorist.com/theme/) to extend the look & functionalities of your directory listing website.
+Directorist Business Directory offers free and cost-effective premium [Directorist Themes](https://directorist.com/theme/) to extend the look & functionalities of your directory listing website.

 🔥 **[dClassified](https://directorist.com/product/dclassified/)** - dClassified is a theme that is specially rigged up to create classified listing websites with aplomb.
 The theme is clean and simple yet one of the most powerful Classified WordPress themes with a string of useful features that you need to build your classified website.